 Intravitreal Injection-related Effects

-Use of corticosteroids may produce posterior subcapsular cataracts, increased intraocular pressure, glaucoma, and may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses.
+Use of corticosteroids including OZURDEX® may produce posterior subcapsular cataracts, increased intraocular pressure, and glaucoma.
+Use of corticosteroids may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses [see ADVERSE REACTIONS].

 No adequate studies in animals have been conducted to determine whether OZURDEX® (dexamethasone intravitreal implant) has the potential for carcinogenesis.